paula922/paula922/README.md

 -  I’m looking to collaborate on Proyectos

-- 💬 Ask me about Sql, JavaScript
+-  Ask me about Sql, JavaScript

+- How to reach me: paulacorderos15@gmail.com